hyeomans/zuora/README.md

 }
 ```

 Now marshal the JSON into your custom struct.

-# Basic usage
+Let's see a practical example with the Account Summary endpoint.

+## Account Summary Example

+Account summary response retrieves a great overview of an account state.
+The problem is that if you defined custom properties, the nested payload would include those properties.

+In the following code example, you will find custom structs that define those custom properties, that later will be bound to a custom struct.

 ```go
 package main